hackforla/website/.github/ISSUE_TEMPLATE/skills-issue--developer.md

 <a name="section-2"></a>
 #### 2 - TEAM MEETINGS (OPTIONS AND REQUIREMENTS)
 - [ ] Attend weekly team meetings:
-  - [ ] Developer (front-end/back-end) weekly team meeting, Tuesdays 7-8pm PST
+  - [ ] Developer (front-end/back-end) weekly team meeting, Tuesdays 7-8pm Pacific
-  - [ ] (Optional) Office Hours, Thursdays 7-8pm PST
+  - [ ] (Optional) Office Hours, Thursdays 7-8pm Pacific
-  - [ ] All team meeting (UX, Development, Product), Sunday 10am-12pm PST
+  - [ ] All team meeting (UX, Development, Product), Sunday 10am-12pm Pacific
 - [ ] Note: The meetings on the 1st-7th of every month are planning meetings for leads and merge team.
 You are welcome to observe but we don't provide team member support.
 - [ ] Note regarding weekly team meeting requirements: All website team members are required to attend at least 1 team meeting in a week (held on Tuesdays, Thursdays and Sundays).
 In case, you are unable in any given week, you should reach out to the tech leadership team.
 Exceptions to this requirement may be provided on a case-by-case basis.
-Also, please let the tech leadership team know through a slack message in the #hfla-site Slack channel as well as an @ mention in a comment of the issue that you would be working on, if you are planning to take a week off or a longer vacation.
+Also, please let the tech leadership team know through a Slack message in the #hfla-site Slack channel as well as an @ mention in a comment of the issue that you would be working on, if you are planning to take a week off or a longer vacation.
 - [ ] Post the following message in a comment below on this issue and then answer it.
     ```
     ### 2 - TEAM MEETINGS update